Sports Injuries & Concussion Care

 Schedule an Appointment for an Examination

-If you’re experiencing pain from a sports injury or work injury, call 607-547-3652 for assistance scheduling an appointment with an orthopedic specialist.
+If you’re experiencing pain from a sports injury, call our team at (607) 547-3652 to schedule an appointment with an orthopedic specialist.
 If you believe that you or a loved one is suffering from a concussion or broken bone, visit your nearest emergency room immediately.

 Bassett Healthcare Network provides comprehensive sports medicine treatments throughout Central New York, including Cooperstown, Little Falls, Delhi, Herkimer, and Oneonta.
 Physical therapy is offered in Oneonta at Bassett Oneonta Specialty Services, and in Cooperstown at the Clarks Sports Center.
 We also offer sports medicine services at our school-based health centers.